-This is partly a result of lower liquidity: Since there are fewer people participating in the market, the trades have a greater effect on price.
-It can also be a result of many people acting quickly in reaction to major news or announcements.
-A company’s share price can climb in response to a news event after-hours, and then fall dramatically as soon as markets open.
-Often, prices adjust after more information becomes available or investors get the chance to digest it more thoroughly.
+This is partly a result of lower liquidity: Since fewer people are participating in the market, trades may significantly affect a stock’s price due to wider bid-ask spreads.

+Stock price volatility can also result from many people reacting quickly to major news or announcements.
+A company’s share price can climb in response to a news event after-hours and then fall dramatically as soon as markets open.
+Prices adjust after more information becomes available, or investors get the chance to digest it more thoroughly.
 And with major ups and downs, of course, comes greater risk and potential for losses.

 Best Prices May Differ

 Another thing to consider is that you might not be able to confirm the best available price during after-hours trading.
 During regular hours, brokerages must offer the best possible price at that time.
-However, this doesn’t extend into after-hours, and the share price you see in one place may differ from one you see in another.
+However, this doesn’t extend into after-hours, and the share price you see in one place may differ from the one you see in another.

 Is After-Hours Trading the Same Thing as Late-Day Trading?

-No. Late-day trading is an illegal practice in which mutual fund managers allow hedge funds to record some trades made after-hours as having happened right before closing during regular hours.
+Investors should be aware that after-hours trading differs from late-day trading.
+Late-day trading is an illegal practice in which mutual fund managers allow hedge funds to record some trades made after-hours as having happened right before closing during regular hours.

-This pushes up the mutual fund’s net asset value, which summarizes how much the fund is worth at the end of the trading day.
+Late-day trading pushes up the mutual fund’s net asset value, which summarizes how much the fund is worth at the end of the trading day.
 When the net asset value (NAV) increases the following day to reflect those late-day trades, the hedge funds can sell the shares they bought at a higher price.